ejsdotsh/ejsb/docs/ASB.md

 ## inventories and sources-of-truth

-the inventory is the `source-of-truth`, and for **reasons** it is ansible-like until i define yet another infrastructure data model (YAIDM?) and write the plugins to use it.
+the inventory is the `source-of-truth` and ansible-like until i define yet another infrastructure data model (YAIDM?) and write the plugins to use it.

 ## references and inspiration